hyosung11/Launch-School/Courses/JS129/Study-Guides/study_guide8_20220331.md

 However, one drawback of the `Object.assign` approach is that the `args` object may contain properties that the `Car` object doesn't need.
 Those additional properties will, nevertheless, get added to the `Car` object.
 Those properties may just be excess baggage for the objects to carry around, but they *may also cause trouble*.

-#### 1.3.8 Determining an Object's Type
+#### 1.3.8 Determining an Object's Type with the `instanceof` Operator

 Many object-oriented languages, like Java or C++, have a strong notion of object types.
 In most such languages, it's easy to determine the object's type, such as a dog or car.
 JavaScript, however, treats objects and their types in a looser, more dynamic way.
 You can't determine the specific type of arbitrary JavaScript objects; they are dynamic structures with a type of `object`, no matter what properties and methods they have.
 However, *we can get some useful information about an object if we know which constructor created it*.

 Remember that the `new` operator creates a new object.
 Suppose that you call the `Car` constructor with `new`.
 Informally, we can say that the resulting object is a car.
 More formally, we can say that the object is an **instance** of a `Car`.

-One effect that we didn't mention when talking about the `new` operator is that *the object it returns contains some information that ties it back to the constructor that created the object*.
+The object that the `new` operator returns *contains some information that ties it back to the constructor that created the object*.
 The `instanceof` operator uses that information to determine what constructor created the object.

 ```js
 function Car(args) {